TomaszWaszczyk/historia.waszczyk.com/src/content/january-31.md

 draft: false
 ---

+### 2023

+The reason why NY and SF have so much wealth is not due to innovation, hard work or smart people.
+Lies.

+The reason they have so much wealth is because they are near to the newly printed money.
+These are Cantillionaire cities, meritless whose wealth is ultimately from theft.

 ### 2022

 > Podatki “powinny sprzyjać redystrybucji bogactwa, chroniąc godność ubogich i ostatnich, którym zawsze grozi to, że zostaną zmiażdżeni przez możnych” - oświadczył papież.